Sub-Saharan Africa

 - Sub-Saharan Africa (SSA) is a subregion of the African continent located south of the Sahara.
 As of 2024, the region contained 48 nation-states, most of which were characterized “ by their low per capita income, high poverty rates, and susceptibility to external shocks” (United Nations, 2019).

 - As of December 2024, there remain 44 nations classified as least developed countries (LDCs), with 32 situated in Sub-Saharan Africa.
+That’s 32 out of 48 countries in Sub-Saharan Africa are classified as LDCS.
 The United Nations designates LDCs as developing nations exhibiting the lowest levels of socioeconomic advancement.
-These nations face heightened risks of enduring extreme poverty and are often mired in underdevelopment, with over 75 percent of their populations living below the poverty line.
+These nations, according to the UN, face heightened risks of enduring extreme poverty and are often mired in underdevelopment, with over 75 percent of their populations living below the poverty line.
 Furthermore, according to the UN, LDCs are particularly vulnerable to external economic shocks, natural and manmade disasters, and communicable diseases, necessitating substantial support from the international community.
-Currently, 32 out of 48 Sub-Saharan African countries find themselves in this challenging predicament, six decades after independence.

 - The World Bank’s 2024 classification by income reveals that among the 48 countries in Sub-Saharan Africa, a significant 22 are categorized as low-income countries, or LICs, characterized by a Gross National Income per capita of less than or equal to US$ 1,145.
 This classification underscores the economic challenges faced by many nations in the region, highlighting the pressing need for targeted support and sustainable development initiatives to improve living standards and foster growth in these vulnerable economies.